hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/ImageMathFrame.rst

 The input file can be selected in any one of four ways:

 .. image:: ../beamcenter/_images/input.png
-    :align: left
+    :align: right

-1. Use the "Select image file" button at the top.
+1. Use the :py:data:`Select image file` button at the top.
 2. Enter the full file path in the input field.
 3. Use the small "open" button right of the input field.
 4. Drag and drop a file from the system's file explorer.